Alloy Artifacts

 JIS Certification for Class B4630

-In 1958 the company received JIS certificate 6039 for class B4630 (open-end wrenches).
-The record for this certification can be seen in the 1962 Certified List for Class B4630.
-(Note that this early JIS report incorrectly reports JIS 6036 for this certificate.)
+In 1958 the company received JIS certificate 6036 for class B4630 (open-end wrenches) at the Kamishinya-chō factory.
+The record for this certification can be seen in the Aggregated Monthly Reports for 1958-08.

 Supply Contract with Fuller Tool Company